 A few other interesting facts about books (that I found on the internet so they must be true).
 According to Forbes : in 2017, (book) sales increased 1.9% over 2016 according to NDP Bookscan (they had increased 3.3% in 2016 over 2015, according to Publishers Weekly).
 This follows a period where e-book sales have declined and sales in audiobooks are on the increase.

 So it is not just me saying it OK?
-Books are good news, they genuinely help you to learn, to read and to write is just the start of our education and they get people talking and sharing in real life.
-And best of all, once you own a book, there is no subscription necessary.
+Books are good news, they genuinely help you to learn; to read and to write is just the start of our education.
+They get people talking and sharing in real life.
+And best of all, once you own the book, there is no subscription necessary.